SlicewOw/webSPELL_Cups/README.md

         * Copy "client id" and "client secret" and paste it to settings.php
         * IMPORTANT: your hp_url must have http/https in front as a prefix!
         * Go to menu "OAuth2" and enter your "redirect" URL in the given page
+    * Challonge API Key
+        * Create a developer key: https://challonge.com/de/settings/developer (you need to be registered and logged in first)
+        * Copy the API key and paste it to settings.php as a value of variable '$challonge_api_key'

 # Communication